ONSdigital/blaise-design-system-react-components/README.md

 React component implementations of the [ONS Design system components](https://ons-design-system.netlify.app).

 ## Usage
-In your React project add this repository as a dependency, specifying a release version after the # at the end for example:
+In your own React project add this repository as a dependency, specifying a release version after the # at the end for example:
 ```shell
 yarn add ONSdigital/blaise-design-system-react-components#0.0.3
 ```